Frank-ZY-Dou/Coverage_Axis/skel_connection/readme.md

 Usage: In main.cpp, configure the file path.
 ![fig_intro_pc.png](asset%2Ffig_intro_pc.png)

-Note in paper, we suggest "r′ can be adjusted accordingly during the computation of RT to achieve flexible control over the connection".
+Note in paper, we suggest that "r′ can be adjusted accordingly during the computation of RT to achieve flexible control over the connection".

 # More Information

-Please note that the code is released as is.

-If you create a more user-friendly version, please submit a pull request.
+Please note that the code is provided as-is.
+If you develop a more user-friendly version, we encourage you to submit a pull request.